 Read more of this content when you subscribe today.

-WASHINGTON (NNS) — The director of the Chief of Naval Operations Energy & Environmental Readiness Division released a video podcast Nov.
+WASHINGTON (NNS) — The director of the Chief of Naval Operations Energy & Environmental Readiness Division released a video podcast on Nov.
 23 for the 2011 holiday season.

 In the podcast, Rear Adm.
 Phil Cullom reminds viewers that while decorative lighting is an enjoyable part of celebrating the holidays, it presents two avoidable factors that can degrade Navy readiness: the energy intensity of outdated lighting and safety issues that can result from these systems.

-The complete video message can be viewed at http://youtu.be/9rtIXx7p7Js, and a written transcript is available on the Navy’s Energy, Environment, and Climate Change website at http://greenfleet.dodlive.mil/files/2011/11/NavyEnergyHolidayTranscript1.pdf.
+Moreover, the complete video message can be viewed at http://youtu.be/9rtIXx7p7Js, and a written transcript is available on the Navy’s Energy, Environment, and Climate Change website at http://greenfleet.dodlive.mil/files/2011/11/NavyEnergyHolidayTranscript1.pdf.